Eight Steps to the Accommodation Mindset

 4. Identify Any Limitations

-Providing religious accommodations can sometimes be difficult, especially when the employee belongs to a small department, works in a role which requires 24/7 service, or when the request involves union or other restricting contracts, for instance.
+Providing religious accommodations can sometimes be difficult, especially when the employee belongs to a small department, works in a role that requires 24/7 service, or when the request involves union or other restricting contracts, for instance.
 It is possible that the employee is requesting something that would impose an undue hardship on the company.
 Factors relevant to undue hardship may include the type of workplace, the nature of the employee’s duties, the identifiable cost of the accommodation in relation to the size and operating cost of the company/workplace, and the number of employees who will in fact need a particular accommodation.
 Costs to be considered include not only direct monetary costs but also the burden on the conduct of the employer’s business.
 However, even if you believe an accommodation would create an undue hardship, DO NOT deny a request for religious accommodation without first collaborating with all necessary offices (Diversity & Inclusion, Human Resources, Employee Relations, Equal Employment Opportunity, and/or Legal Departments) and exploring all other options.

 5. Be Creative